 The bank rarely advises you to seek a quality attorney and file an answer.
-I have never seen the bank’s attorney advise you to sue the bank back.
-Instead, the only choices given to homeowners are often options that create even more profit for the bank and their attorney.
+Additionally, I never see the bank’s attorney advise you to sue the bank back.
+Instead, the only choices they give to homeowners are options that create more profit for the bank and their attorney.

-Many of the mortgage modifications offered are at higher mortgage rates or require you to turn over significant parts or all of your equity in the home.
-The one thing the bank and their attorney will never offer or suggest is to file bankruptcy so you can catch up on the mortgage or avoid owing them a deficiency.
+In fact, many of the mortgage modifications they offer are at higher mortgage rates or require you to turn over significant parts or all of your equity in the home.
+The one thing the bank and their attorney never offer or suggest is to file bankruptcy.
+That’s because doing so catches up the mortgage or avoids owing them a deficiency.

-After the case has been filed, attorneys often demand mediation.
-This usually allows a face to face meeting with the mortgage company in one last effort to avoid litigation and a sale.
-Most foreclosures in state court end up eventually in a sale or bankruptcy.
-The mediation will often allow a workout, so the arrearage is added to the end of the loan.
-This is not a permanent fix if the problem which caused the foreclosure, was only temporary.
-If the homeowner has only excuses for the problem or wants to blame the bank, the mediation will be very short.
-In arbitration, the homeowner will often have to show the problem was only temporary and has been cured.
+After the case is filed, attorneys often demand mediation.
+This usually allows a face-to-face meeting with the mortgage company in one last effort to avoid litigation.
+Most foreclosures in state court eventually end up in a sale or bankruptcy.
+The mediation often allows a workout, so the arrearage adds to the end of the loan.
+This is not a permanent fix if the problem that causes the foreclosure is only temporary.
+Please note that if the homeowner has only excuses for the problem or wants to blame the bank, the mediation is very short.
+But, in arbitration, the homeowner often only has to show the problem is temporary and therefore cured.

 Discovery is a set of questions, requests for documentation, and admissions, requested from the other side.
 The answers are admissible in court as evidence.
-It may take months for the bank to completed these responses.
-Each side can request this of the opposing party.
-Often after the facts have been set forth, and there are no issues of fact, and there are only issues of law, one side or both sides will ask for summary judgments.
+But, it might take months for the bank to complete these responses.
+Also, each side can request this of the opposing party.
+Often after the facts have been set forth, there are no issues of fact, and there are only issues of law, one side or both sides ask for summary judgments.

 Summary judgment is granted if there are no facts in the case to argue over.
-It replaces a trial on the facts when no events are being argued over.
-Summary judgment motions are often filed after discovery, or an answer is filed.
+It actually replaces a trial on the facts when no events are contested.
+Also, summary judgment motions often file after discovery or answer files.
 Often homeowners submit their answers and admit to the default without suing the bank back.
 Failing to include essential defenses speeds up the summary judgment and sale.

-Once a summary judgment has been granted, it usually is too late to negotiate a settlement or mediate any issues.
-The case proceeds immediately to the Commissioner.
-The Commissioner will sell the property after advertising it for two weeks in an auction.
-Bankruptcy can be file before the sale to stop the sale.
-However, filing is a minute after the purchase, or the same minute of the sale will not save the home.
+Once a summary judgment is granted, it usually is too late to negotiate a settlement or mediate any issues.
+Then, the case proceeds immediately to the Commissioner.
+At that time, the Commissioner will advertise it for two weeks and then sell the property in an auction.
+However, Bankruptcy can file before the sale to stop the sale.
+But, be aware that filing one minute after the purchase or the same minute of the sale will not save the home.

 It usually takes days or weeks to meet with a client and adequately plan the strategy for a bankruptcy.
-There are documents to be provided, classes to take, and hours to prepare the petition involved in a quality case.
+In a quality case, there are documents to provide, classes to take, and hours to prepare the petition.

 If you appear in the office hours before the sale, you can’t take the time to plan the bankruptcy properly.
-If you appear after someone purchased your property and now they own the property, nothing can be done.
-Chapter 7 will typically delay the sale for about six months.
+If you appear after someone purchases your property and they own the property, nothing can be done.
+Chapter 7 typically delays the sale for about six months.
 After that, you are generally back to another sale date.
-You can take up to five years to catch up on the mortgage in Chapter 13.
+However, you can take up to five years to catch up on the mortgage in Chapter 13.

-Sale and the problems of a deficiency or taxable income
+⎆ Sale and problems with deficiency or taxable income.

-The vital benefit of bankruptcy is it leaves no deficiency or 1099 income tax problems.
-Most mortgage companies will not sue to collect a deficiency judgment, but some do.
-All mortgage companies will report any deficiency as earned income on a 1099C for income tax purposed.
-Filing bankruptcy cures both problems by ending your liability for the debt.
-There is no deficiency if the property sells after the bankruptcy.
+The vital benefit of bankruptcy is that it leaves no deficiency or 1099 income tax problems.
+Most mortgage companies do not sue to collect a deficiency judgment, but some do.
+All mortgage companies report any deficiency as earned income on a 1099C for income tax purposes.
+In fact, filing bankruptcy cures both problems by ending your liability for the debt.
+There is also no deficiency if the property sells after the bankruptcy.
 There is also no tax liability.

 A bankruptcy only requires you to wait two years before you can qualify for an FHA, VA, or HUD loan.
-If the property sells in foreclosure .it will be three to seven years before you will be eligible for an FHA, VA, or HUD mortgage.
-A foreclosure has a much worse effect on your credit than bankruptcy.
-Foreclosures make you wait more than three times longer for loans than bankruptcy.
+If the property sells in foreclosure, it is three to seven years before you are eligible for an FHA, VA, or HUD mortgage.
+In fact, a foreclosure has a much worse effect on your credit than bankruptcy.
+Additionally, foreclosures make you wait more than three times longer for loans than bankruptcy.